Hilde Domin: Biography

 Mourning her mother, and a miscarriage, Hilde began to write during her last years in Santo Domingo, choosing a pseudonym, Hilde Domin, that reflected her gratitude to the island which had offered her shelter.
 Many afternoons were spent by Hilde at the home of Francisco Prats Ramírez, discussing literature and poetry among intellectuals in endless tertulias.

 After the end of World War II, in 1954, she and her husband (whose family had been murdered by the Nazis) returned to Germany.

 Domin lived as a writer in Heidelberg from 1961 until her death.

 She was a close friend of Nelly Sachs, her lyric colleague living in Stockholm, who won the Nobel Prize in Literature in 1966.
 From 1960 to 1967 they had a correspondence that was almost sisterly in intensity.
 She was also a friend of Hans-Georg Gadamer.

 In 1968, she presented Das zweite Paradies (The Second Paradise), her first volume of prose, and a critical love story dealing with the experience of exile and home.

 Her poems are rarely metaphorical, completely unpathetic and of a simple vocabulary that in its simplicity meets magic.
 Her writings have been recognized as evocative, appealing and easily accessible to a wide range of readers.
 Her output also included some pieces on literature theory.
 She was also a translator, bringing selected works by lyric poets including Denise Levertov and Giuseppe Ungaretti to German language readers.

 In an interview in 1986 Domin was asked the question how much courage a writer needed:

+A writer needs three types of courage.
+To be himself/herself.
+The courage not to lie and to misrepresent and skew, to call things by their right names.
+And thirdly, to believe in the open mindedness and forthrightness of the others.

 Erwin Walter Palm, Domin's husband, died in 1988.